AgnesGeller/Bootstrap-Portfolio/README.md

 ## Projects

 In this section, I showcase some of my notable projects.
 Each project is displayed with a link to view more details.
-Projects are using CSS to make it visually appealing.
+Projects are using Html, CSS, and Bootstrap to make it visually appealing.

 ## Work Samples